Aedif/multi-token-edit/README.md

 ## Search

-An alternative to selecting placeables manually is to press '**Shift+F**' to open a configuration window which will allow you to perform scene wide searches using the selected fields.
+An alternative to selecting placeables manually is to press '**Shift+F**' to open a configuration window which will allow you to perform scene and world wide searches using the selected fields.

 Text fields allow the use of wildcards: `*`

 - Goblin\*
 - \*Goblin
 - \*Go\*n\*